vickjoeobi/nrw-html-and-css-2021-spring/lesson8/index.md

 ## 2. CSS Syntax

-- What does a CSS rule consists of?
+- What does a CSS rule consist of?
 - How do you construct a declaration block for a CSS rule?

 ETA: 10 mins